learn-the-web/topics/image-formats/index.md

 The Graphics Interchange Format, or GIF, is an older image format for the web.
 For many static images SVG or PNG are much better suited—but GIFs can be animated.

-Animation alone isn’t generally a good reason to use a GIF, [try using CSS animations and SVGs](https://github.com/algonquindesign/html-css/blob/gh-pages/advanced-svg) to see if you can get the results you want.
+Animation alone isn’t generally a good reason to use a GIF, [**☛ try using CSS animations and SVGs**](/topics/advanced-svg/) to see if you can get the results you want.

 GIF animations shine for complex, traditional, frame-by-frame animations, while SVG & CSS animations are much more straight-forward.